Manirul Islam (Bangladeshi politician)

-Manirul Islam Monir (born 1 March 1952) is a Bangladesh Awami League politician and the former Member of Parliament of Barisal-2.
+Manirul Islam Monir (born 1 March 1952) is a Bangladesh Awami League politician and a former member of parliament for Barisal-2.

 Early life

 Manirul was born on 1 March 1952.
-His father Rafiqul Islam was the president of Barisal District NAP and a professor of Bangla and Philosophy in BM College.
+His father Rafiqul Islam was the president of Barisal District NAP and a professor of Bangla and philosophy in BM College.
 Mother Mahmuda Rafiq was a poet, writer and teacher.
 He and his brothers Zahidul Islam Mahmud Jami and Maidul Islam Chuni played a heroic role in the great liberation war in Sector 9.
 His sister Nargis Rafika Rahman was a journalist.

 Career

 Monirul Islam Moni is a freedom fighter and leader of Bangladesh Awami League.
 He was the joint secretary general of the Jatiya Party and the founding president of the Jatiya Swechchhasebak Party.

-He was elected as a Member of Parliament from the then Pirojpur-2 constituency as a candidate of Jatiya Party in the 3rd Jatiya Sangsad elections on 7 May 1986.
-He was elected as a Member of Parliament from Pirojpur constituency along with the then Barisal as a candidate of Jatiya Party in the 4th Jatiya Sangsad elections on 3 March 1988.
+He was elected as a member of parliament from the then Pirojpur-2 constituency as a candidate of Jatiya Party in the 3rd Jatiya Sangsad elections on 7 May 1986.
+He was elected as a member of parliament from Pirojpur constituency along with the then Barisal as a candidate of Jatiya Party in the 4th Jatiya Sangsad elections on 3 March 1988.
 At that time he was the chairman of Milk Vita.

 He was elected to parliament from Barisal-2 as a Bangladesh Awami League candidate in 2008.